benmarwick/Interactive_PCA_Explorer/readme.md

 runApp() # runs the app
 ```

+This app depends on several R packages (ggplot2, DT, GGally, psych, Hmisc, MASS, tabplot).
+The app will check to see if you have them installed, and if you don't, it will try to download and install them for you.

 ## How to use

 Start on the first (left-most) tab to upload your CSV file, then click on each tab, in order from left to right, to see the results.